pnpm/pnpm.io/docs/docker.md

 title: Working with Docker
 ---

+Also see [pnpm fetch](./cli/fetch.md) for a command that can be used to speed up consecutive builds.

 :::note

 It is impossible to create reflinks or hardlinks between a Docker container and the host filesystem during build time.